rancher/rke2-docs/docs/install/network_options.md

 Cilium automatically detects the RKE2 configuration for dual-stack and does not need any extra configuration.

 :::note
-When choosing a netmask for cluster-cidr, please note that `node-cidr-mask-size-ipv6` has a default value of /64 - thus this need to be changed if you choose a netmask of /64 or smaller for `cluster-cidr`
+When choosing a netmask for cluster-cidr, please note that `node-cidr-mask-size-ipv6` has a default value of /64 - thus this need to be changed if you choose a netmask of /64 or smaller for `cluster-cidr` This is accomplished by adding `--node-cidr-mask-size-ipv6=xx"` as an argument to the `kube-controller-manager` manifest.
 :::

 </TabItem>